praj0080/flask-auth0-app/README.md

 - `/protected`: Only accessible when logged in
 - If a non-authenticated user tries to access it, they are redirected to `/login`
+### 🔸 `/dashboard`

+- Accessible only to authenticated users.
+- Displays a personalized welcome message and user info.

 ---